O-X-L/opensimplex/README.md

 ## Credits

-Thanks to [@ojrac for the golang module](https://github.com/ojrac/opensimplex-go) and of course to [@KdotJPG for the original OpenSimplex](https://github.com/KdotJPG).
+Thanks to [@ojrac for the golang module](https://github.com/ojrac/opensimplex-go), to [@KdotJPG for the original OpenSimplex](https://github.com/KdotJPG) and to [@simondevyoutube for the implementation-example](https://github.com/simondevyoutube/ProceduralTerrain_Part10).

 ## License